dminskiy/FlaskJWTBackend/README.md

 ## Further work

+Although the core of the API has been implemented, there are still unimplemented parts such as described later.
+The idea behind this version is to show my logic of building code architectures and working with different aspects of programming such as code design, error handling, testing and more.

-Task 4 was not implemented due to the lack of time and therefore needs attending.
-Similarly, not all tests were implemented (TODO list can be found in the test_run.py).
+As for the parts that were not implemented those include: task 4 which was not completed due to the lack of time.
+Similarly, not all tests were finalised (TODO list can be found in the test_run.py).

 ## How to run.
 Suggested method.